Croatia Sailing 2022 - July 2 Departure

 From AUD 1,439/pp

-It now looks like travel will not be possible for our 2021 tours, register your details HERE and we will keep you updated with details for our 2022 tours!Get on board our superb boats for an amazing week of sailing along Croatia's spectacular Dalmatian coast.
+Travel is still not on the cards for 2021, register your details HERE and we will keep you updated with details for our 2022 tours!Get on board our superb boats for an amazing week of sailing along Croatia's spectacular Dalmatian coast.

 The Croatia Sailing ExperienceOur experienced Fanatics tour leader travels together with our passengers every day & night.
 Together with the experienced local captains, crew & chefs on board each of our boats, our crew are dedicated to ensuring your Croatia sailing experience is a relaxed, enjoyable and hassle-free week and an unbeatable group atmosphere for solo travellers and groups alike.